xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD14_DEMO.md

 # Module 14: Implementing Web APIs in ASP.NET MVC 4 Web Applications

-# Lesson 1:Developing a Web API
+# Lesson 1: Developing a Web API

 ### Demonstration: How to Explore a Web API by Using Internet Explorer